 We recognise there is always some level of risk on taxation due to:

 - The complexity of, and frequent changes in, tax laws and business transactions;

 - The possibility of disagreement over the interpretation of tax laws; and

 - The variety and volume of different taxes that affect the Group’s

 Approach towards HMRC

 Self-assessment for most taxes means that the Group calculates and pays all UK taxes itself based on its application of UK legislation.
-As the Group is a large business, Her Majesty’s Revenue and Customs (“HMRC”) has appointed a Customer Relationship Manager (“CRM”) to coordinate HMRC’s risk assessment and managing HMRC’s relationship with Lionsgate.
+As the Group is a large business, Her Majesty’s Revenue and Customs (“HMRC”) has appointed a Customer Relationship Manager (“CRM”) to coordinate HMRC’s risk assessment and manage HMRC’s relationship with Lionsgate.